chilijung/eslint-gitstaged/README.md

-# eslint-gitstatus
+# eslint-gitstaged

-Using **current git status** to find out modfied and added files passing eslint, to prevent lint the whole repository again and again.
+Using **current git staged files** to find out modfied and added files passing eslint, to prevent lint the whole repository again and again.
 This is a nice package to use along with `git precommit`.

 ## Install

 ```
-npm install eslint-gitstatus
+npm install eslint-gitstaged
 ```

 ## Command line usage